 A lovely plant nursery based in Warrington, Bluebell Cottage Gardens is quite the sight in the springtime, with pops of colour at every turn.
 In particular, fairytale-style scenes of beautiful bluebells, blanketing the woodland section with lilac-blue right here in Manchester.
 The gorgeous nursery is owned and managed by Sue Beesley, who tends to some lovely blooms all year round.

-Bluebell Cottage Gardens and Nursery, Lodge Ln, Warrington, WA4 4HP.
+📍 Bluebell Cottage Gardens and Nursery, Lodge Ln, Warrington WA4 4HP.

 6. Hall Lee Bank Park, Westhoughton

 Tucked away off two main roads in Westhoughton, Bolton, you may not even notice Hall Lee Bank Park on first passing, but whether you use it as a short cut or an intentional walk in the wild, you’re in for a treat.
 The cascading bluebells pop up every year, covering much of the vast expanse of the wooded area, forming a beautiful blue blanket in the spring and summer months.
-With a stream running through the middle of the green oasis, trees of all shapes and sizes and a variety of wildflower patches, the small but perfect-for-a-walk, council-maintained park makes a lovely dog walk or worthy detour, especially when the bluebells make their annual return to Greater Manchester.

-Hall Lee Bank Park, Park Rd, Westhoughton, BL5 3BN.
+📍 Hall Lee Bank Park, Park Rd, Westhoughton BL5 3BN.

-Bluebells are a protected species here in the UK, and picking them is prohibited.
+PLEASE NOTE: Bluebells are a protected species here in the UK, and picking them is prohibited.
 Please don’t pick these beautiful flowers!